bread-printer/read_write_and_prove/Chapter_3.md

 | F | T | T (If I wear a coat, it is not raining) |
 | F | F | T (If I don't wear a coat, it is not raining) |

+(Practice) Theorem 3.3
+*Let x be an integer.
+If x^2 is odd, then is x is odd* This statement has (P -> Q) where if x^2 is odd, then is x is odd.
+Then if x is not odd, then x is even and an even multiplied by an even is even (2n * 2n = 4n^2, but this is clearly divisible by 2), so x^2 is even.
+THen by law of contrapositives, this theorem holds QED.

+There are also statements similiar to contrapositives that changes with the implications.
+These are called *inverse* and *converse*

+*Converse* : Q -> P, a flip where the non-negated conclusion implies the non-negated hypothesis

+*Inverse* : ~P -> ~Q, the implication is negated